Andyneer/8-Bit-Breadboard-Computer/Example Programs/Fibonacci-Sequence.md

 |15|y|`----` `----`|The other value being added|

 # Fibonacci Sequence (Looping)
+### This program outputs the fibonacci sequence to the display, resetting to 0 before overflowing.
 |**Memory Address**|**Instruction**|**Memory Contents**|**Description**|
 |:----------------:|---------------|:-----------------:|---------------|
 |0|LDI 1|`0101` `0001`| Load 1 into the A register|